okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 You can use the Admin Console to assign an admin role to your service app.
 See [Assign admin roles to apps](https://help.okta.com/okta_help.htm?type=oie&id=csh-work-with-admin-assign-admin-role-to-apps) and go to the **Admin roles** tab from your app integration details.
 Alternatively, you can assign the admin role to your service app with the Okta API.

-As an Okta super admin, make a `POST /oauth2/v1/clients/${yourServiceAppId}/roles` request to the hub (target) org with the following required parameters to assign an admin role:
+As an Okta super admin, make a `POST /oauth2/v1/clients/${yourServiceAppId}/roles` request to the hub org with the following required parameters to assign an admin role:

 | Parameter |  Description/Value   |
 | --------- |  ------------- |